ydahal1/ydahal1/jokes.md

-1. Why did the software engineer go broke?
-Because he used up all his cache!
-2. Why did the cyber security expert always carry a pencil and paper?
-In case he needed to draw a firewall!
+1. Why do programmers prefer dark mode?
+Because the light attracts bugs!
-3. Why was the computer cold?
+2. Why was the computer cold?
 It left its Windows open!
-4. Why was the software developer always calm?
-Because they had good exception handling skills!
+3. Why did the cybersecurity expert break up with their computer?
+It had too many trust issues!
+4. Why do programmers always mix up Christmas and Halloween?
+Because Oct 31 equals Dec 25!

 [
-Mon Feb 26 00:18:55 UTC 2024
+Tue Feb 27 00:18:32 UTC 2024
  ]